axelvaldez/radical-companies/_posts/radical-foundation/2022-12-12-the-radical-foundation-revised.markdown

  <p>Decentralization and Transparency are somewhat redundant.</p>
  <p>At the completely decentralized end everything will be 100% transparent.
 Completely decentralized means complete transparency.</p>
  <p>On the way to full decentralization you may consider keeping some things secret.
 The person charged with keeping them would be the boss of those secrets.
 The questions, then, would be,<span class="_quotespan">Who is going to be the boss of these secrets?</span> No matter if this is a very nice person, or a small, trusted committee with a term limit: so long as there are secrets, there is a boss.</p>
  <p>Even though these are redundant, I feel we need to make them both explicit.
 Sometimes we think we are decentralizing but when we look at the Transparency side we see incoherence.
-So,although decentralization implies transparency, we need both to keep us honest.</p>
+So, although decentralization implies transparency, we need both to keep us honest.</p>

 <h1>Explicit Alignment & Experimentation</h1>
  <p>Finally, we come to a leg of the <span class="_paradigm">Radical</span> foundation that needs to be changed.</p>